Manikanta2502/Currency_Converter_Extension/readme.md

 A Chrome Extension that automatically detects and converts currencies on webpages to your preferred currency.
 It supports single values and ranges — with real-time display both in words and in numbers!

+Convert the prices and currencies to your preferenced currencies in `real-time` values with a **Single Click...**

 <img src="assets\Live_working_of_currency_converter.png" alt="Currency Converter Extension Screenshot" width="500" height="300" />